GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

   1. The tracers that have been added to the application code: i.e., trace producers.
   2. The consumers of the traces such as the logging system, datapoints, EKG, etc.
-  3. The /tracing infrastructure/ which brings 1. and 2. together: this isn't trivial, a large part of this is the code that threads ``top level'' tracers down to **each** of the components of the application code.
+  3. The *tracing infrastructure* which brings 1. and 2. together: this isn't trivial, a large part of this is the code that threads ``top level'' tracers down to **each** of the components of the application code.